codeschubser/twig-components-bundle/README.md

 ## Accessibility

 - Optional icons are hidden from the [accessibility API](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden).
-- Alerts are decorated by `role="alert"` to send accessible alert event to assistive technology products.
+- Alerts are decorated with `role="alert"` to send accessible alert event to assistive technology products.
+- Dropdowns are decorated with `aria-expanded` and `aria-current`.
+- Icons in components are decorated with `aria-hidden`.

 ## Usage